 Horses are slaughtered for one reason — to supply the demand of horse meat to consumers.
 While AA’s EU Campaign is creating awareness amongst the primary consumers and the demand has since declined, horse meat is still popular abroad – this demand drives the industry.

-Our in-depth EU Campaign, which began in 2013 and then expanded in 2014, documented the stark realities behind the horrendous business of horse slaughter in Mexico, Canada and Argentina.
+Our in-depth EU Campaign, which began in 2013 and still continues, documented the stark realities behind the horrendous business of horse slaughter in Mexico, Canada and Argentina.
 These findings were presented to the EU Commission in July 2014.
 In December 2014, the EU Commission banned all horse meat imports from Mexico and stopped accepting horse meat shipments on March 1, 2015.The formal EU decision can be found in the Official Journal.

 - Where do most of these horses come from?

 They come from race tracks, farms, Amish and Mennonite communities, riding academies or private owners and are sold at auctions all over the country where they spend hours and even days in overcrowded pens, often without access to food and water.
 Irresponsible breeders continue to saturate the horse market in search of that one champion or specific color combination causing too many horses to end up as so-called “unprofitable byproducts” of the industry.
 According to the USDA, 70% of horses slaughtered are Quarter Horses.

 - Has ending horse slaughter in the U.S. led to fewer options for the disposal of horses, causing neglect and abandonment?